wger-project/docs/docs/development/docker.rst

     # pull nutrition information
     wger load-online-fixtures

-    # if you use sqlite, at this time you can make a backup if you want
-    # such that if you mess something up, you don't have to start from scratch
-    cp /home/wger/db/database.sqlite /home/wger/db/database.sqlite.orig

     # finally, this is important, start the actual server!
     python3 manage.py runserver 0.0.0.0:8000

 You can now login on http://localhost:8000 with the default administrator user (afterwards you just need to start the server, no need to bootstrap again):